 I’ve been delivering products* and programs* my entire career.
 I had the opportunity to study user-centered strategies in one of my earliest roles and was immediately hooked.
 It’s when companies ‘Design With’ the insights and/or participation of their customers.
 I loved learning about other people and hearing their ideas.
 I was constantly surprised by the ways consumers and participants used (and reasons they didn't use) the things we were building.
 There are many wonderful ways companies can ‘Design With’ their customers.
 Some are easy and free, while others require more effort and investment.
 It’s impossible to list them all, but some of my favorite examples are ethnographic research, testing via real-world user observation, and timely feedback surveys.

-\ Products are physical or digital goods and/or services that a business sells to its customers.
-Programs are services provided by a business to its employees.*
+* Products are physical or digital goods and services that an organization sells to its customers, while programs are services an organization provides to its employees.

 From ‘Design With’ To Co-Creation

 As I progressed in my career, I chose to work for companies that valued user-centered strategies and avidly followed advancements in the field.
 Success comes from bringing the right users, into the right activities, at the right times, with the right focus.
 Otherwise, products and programs might still experience product-market fit issues.